An incisional hernia is the protrusion of the contents of a cavity (usually the abdomen) through a previously made

 On examination, a mass is palpable at or near the site of the surgical incision, which may be reducible (depending on its severity).
 Assess the patient for any signs of bowel ischaemia (strangulation), such as rebound tenderness or involuntary guarding.

-A history of previous surgery with herniation at or near the site of incision is characteristic of an incisional hernia – and leaves a very narrow differential diagnosis.
+A history of previous surgery with herniation at or near the site of incision is characteristic of an incisional hernia and leaves a very narrow differential diagnosis.
 Other causes of abdominal lumps, such as lipoma, should also be considered.

-In most cases of incisional hernia, the diagnosis is made on a clinical basis – with no laboratory or imaging studies required (however any features of complications from the hernia should be investigated accordingly)
+In most cases of incisional hernia, the diagnosis is made on a clinical basis, with no laboratory or imaging studies required (however any features of complications from the hernia should be investigated accordingly)

 Ultrasound*or CT imaging can be used to investigate a hernia if the diagnosis is unclear, demonstrating the potential a fascial gap with protruding abdominal contents.

 Surgical Repair of an Incisional Hernia

 Incisional hernias can be repaired using a variety of techniques, including suture repair, laparoscopic mesh repair, and open mesh repair.

 Many incisional hernias remain asymptomatic life-long; 6-15% of them will incarcerate and 2% will progress to strangulation.

 Despite recent advances in techniques, recurrence rates remain high.
 They can be as high as 54% in suture repair and 36% in mesh repair, with an overall average at around 15%.

 Chronic pain is a recognised but poorly understood complication of incisional hernia repair, affecting around 10-20% cases.
 It is thought to involve a combination of mesh inflammation, nerve damage and entrapment, and tension in the mesh.
 It affects 10-20% of cases.